elijahlopez94/predicting_student_success/README.md

 * Student Outcomes vs Units Graded

 Finally, I creeated a machine learning model.
-In attempt to tune the model I handled data in this way:
+Initially, I tested several variations of model to determine baseline performance.
+XGBoost was most promising.
+In attempt to tune the model and improve performance I handled data in this way:
 * Binary features -Left as is
 * Cardinal features - Utilized target encoding
 * Ordinal features - Ranked and reordered label types to be more logical